INT3NSE07/Stocks/res/SETUP-README.txt

 1) Add a stock to this portfolio
 2) Back
 Enter your choice: 2
-The portfolio A Retirement Portfolio has been created.
+The portfolio Retirement has been created.

 Portfolio Management Services
 1) Create a portfolio